 Paper – II :

-Note – III : The Candidates are advised to desist from use of any unfair method in the SSC CISF examination 2014 hall which will render them ineligible for further consideration for the examination for Central Industrial Security Force and also lead to their debarment from Staff Selection Commission’s examinations in future beside inviting criminal prosecution.
+Note – III : The Candidates are advised to desist from use of any unfair method in the examination hall which will render them ineligible for further consideration for the examination and also lead to their debarment from Commission’s examinations in future beside inviting criminal prosecution.